Ultimate Fruitland Real Estate Investing Guide for 2026

 Economy

-Fruitland has reported a median household income of .
-The state’s populace has a median household income of , while the US median is .
+The median household income in Fruitland is .
+The state's citizenry has a median household income of , while the United States' median is .

-This equates to a per capita income of in Fruitland, and throughout the state.
-The population of the US in general has a per person amount of income of .
+This corresponds to a per person income of in Fruitland, and throughout the state.
+Per capita income in the country is at .

 Economy Quick Stats